PBS Projected Course Schedule AY 23-24

 “PSY” schedule varies, updated in May (subject to change).
 PSY 1, 10A and 10B are taught quarterly.

 STEM teaching schedule for reference, check GOLD and sponsoring department website for updates (subject to change).

 If a course is full, a student may add themselves on the first-come, first-serve waitlist.
 A waitlist does not guarantee a spot but offers the best chance to “crash” a course.
 PBS does not distribute “approval codes”.
 Please see GOLD for more waitlist information.

 Note: Pre-Major students do not have access to PSY 110+ courses.
-If you are currently enrolled in your last pre-major qualifying class, please turn in your Change of Major paperwork (refer to Psych & Brain, or Biopsych tabs) into the PBS Main Office, or while classes are remote to email@example.com, and use the waitlist for your best chances to add PSY 110+.
-The PBS Advisors will send out instructions on what else to do.
+If you are currently enrolled in your last pre-major qualifying class, please turn in your Change of Major paperwork (refer to Psych & Brain or Biopsych tabs) to firstname.lastname@example.org and use the waitlist for your best chances to add PSY 110+ courses.
+The PBS Advisors will send out instructions on what else to do via email.

 Instructors do not manage waitlists and may not override department policy.
 Undergraduate Advisors reserve the right to verify student eligibility.